microsoft/CsWinRT/docs/authoring.md

 C#/WinRT supports authoring out-of-process components that can be consumed by Windows Runtime compatible languages.
 Currently, consuming an out-of-process component is supported for managed C# apps with the use of a packaging project.
 This scenario requires creating a `WinRT.Host.runtimeconfig.json` file, as demonstrated in the [background task component sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/BgTaskComponent).
 Native C++ consumption of out-of-process C# components is not fully supported yet.

-### Using Windows App SDK
+### Windows App SDK Applications

 Authoring WinUI types with C#/WinRT is in development and is supported with some exceptions.
 Component authors can implement WinUI types using the Windows App SDK class library template.
-Components are consumed by projects made from the various other Windows App SDK templates.
+Components can be consumed by application projects that reference the Windows App SDK.

-When using a project reference, projects made from the following templates are not supported currently: C++ app with WAP, C++ Unpackaged, and C# Unpackaged.
+When referencing a C# authored component via project reference, the following application types are not supported currently:

-Using a package reference to the authored component will work unless authoring a user control, which is not supported yet.
+- C++/WinRT app with Windows Application Packaging Project (WAP)
+- C++ Unpackaged application
+- C# Unpackaged application

 When authoring a custom user control, consuming the component via NuGet package is not supported currently.